akhilrapole817-glitch/SLP_TakeHome/README.md

 ---

-## 🤖 AI Tools Used
+##  AI Tools Used

-I leveraged AI to accelerate the boilerplate and data munging phases of this MVP, acting as an advanced pair-programmer:

-*   **Anthropic Claude 3.5 Sonnet & Gemini**: Used primarily for structuring the initial Next.js layout and FastAPI routing syntax.
-When integrating the NHTSA APIs, the JSON payloads can be deeply nested and inconsistent; I used AI to help write the Python parsing logic that flattens this data clearly into our Pydantic schemas.
-*   **Tailwind / UI Generation**: Instead of manually writing flexbox containers and padding for every dashboard card, I used AI to quickly generate the responsive `grid` layouts and Chart.js wrapper components, allowing me to focus on the actual business logic and data flow.
+I used Anthropic Claude 3.5 Sonnet and Gemini selectively to speed up some initial scaffolding, including parts of the Next.js layout and FastAPI route structure.
+I also used AI assistance while working through some of the NHTSA JSON parsing, mainly to explore ways to flatten inconsistent nested payloads more efficiently.
+All final schema design, integration logic, and application behavior were reviewed, adapted, and implemented by me based on the needs of the project.

+For the UI, I used AI to accelerate a few responsive layout ideas and component structure suggestions, which helped reduce time spent on repetitive styling.
+I then refined those outputs and connected them to the actual business logic, data handling, and user flow myself.

 ---

-## ⚖️ Tradeoffs & Assumptions
+##  Tradeoffs & Assumptions

 When building a 48-hour MVP, you have to draw lines in the sand.
 Here are my structural tradeoffs: